eellak/gsoc2019-UMLGraph/README.md

 ## Compatibility

-Currently, only Java 8 is supported by the Doclet.
+Until recently, only Java 8 was supported by the Doclet.

 In Java 9 the JavaDoc Doclet API changed substantially, and the doclet therefore needs to be largely rewritten.

-Sorry, this has not happened yet - volunteers for this task are welcome.
+This was the main goal of GSoC 2019.

 ## Development versions